carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 for, it is compared with a large database of known sequences, usually at the protein level, and transferred the annotation of the best significant match.
-Prokka uses this method, but in a hierarchical manner.
-It starts with a small trustworthy database, it then moves to medium sized but domain specific databases and finally to curated models of protein families.
+Prokka uses this method but in a hierarchical manner.
+It starts with a small trustworthy database, it then moves to medium sized but domain-specific databases and finally curated models of protein families.

 In this lesson, we'll annotate the `FASTA` files we have downloaded in the